jakekeech/telegram-channel-cleaner/README.md

 ## Installation

-You can [download](https://github.com/jakekeech/telegram-channel-cleaner/releases/) the latest installable version of `telegram-channel-cleaner` for Windows.
+You can [download](https://github.com/jakekeech/telegram-channel-cleaner/releases/) the latest version of `telegram-channel-cleaner` for Windows.